CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

       - **Value**: Paste the **Environment URL** that you have noted earlier in the notepad.

     ![](images/L04/vscode40.png)

+    >**Note**: Make sure to paste the correct **Environment URL** that you noted earlier in this task.
+Copying the incorrect value will result in issues in the next steps/tasks.

 42. You should see the four application settings you added.

      ![](images/L04/image%20(46).png)